QuentinRa/blog.quentinra.dev/maths/probabilities/limit/proba.md

 \mathbb{P}(\lim_{n \to+ \infty} |X_n-x| \gt \epsilon) = 0
 @

-It's that's the case, the notation is
+It's that's the case then $x$ is a constant $c$ and the notation is

 @
 X_n \xrightarrow{p} c